 Sabbatical sa Vatican

 The programs listed below are given in English, unless specified as given only in Italian, or with simultaneous translation to English.
-Note that you may attend more than one program you are interested in, as long as they do not overlap too much.
-Please double check with corresponding websites for current information.
+Note that you may attend more than one program as long as they do not overlap too much.
+Please double check with the corresponding websites for current information, and contact them directly as needed.

 1. Pontifical Atheneum Regina Apostolorum (Ateneo Pontificio Regina Apostolorum)